catppuccin/toolbox/README.md

 + `--preview`: is an optional parameter, that previews the output with your image viewer, instead of saving them.
 + `--radius` can be used to set the corner radius for the window(and background).
 + `--outer` can be used to set the outer(background) radius.
 Defaults to the value of `--radius`.
++ `--rainbow` can be used to add a nice little rainbow background.
+Will override the `--background` setting.
 + `--help`: A summary of the available parameters.

 &nbsp;